Carolyn Goodman

 A Marital Separation Agreement or a Property Settlement Agreement is a written contract between you and your spouse.

-It settles all of the issues that have arisen during your marriage.
+A DC Separation Agreement settles all of the issues that have arisen during your marriage.

 Filed Under: Divorce, Divorce and Division of Property, Separation, Separation Agreement